nmeylan/json-table-editor/README.md

 [Web demo](https://nmeylan.github.io/json-table-editor/web/)

+# Genesis
+I wanted to edit a [small json file](https://github.com/nmeylan/rust-ro/blob/master/config/skill.json) of 1.5mb, using a table view, javascript based tools like http://json2table.com/# and https://jsongrid.com/json-grid were too slow and barely usable, so I decided to attempt to do it myself

 # Features
 ## Implemented
 - *lag-free* visualisation of large json array: only visible rows and columns are rendered